We just reached 30,000 articles on this wiki! 🥳

 Unused Characters

 At ID 57 is Little King Zero, a character that was playable in Bayonetta.
-When loaded in-game, his model is T-posing, and he takes the same base damage as Bayonetta (unlike the first game, where he would die in 2 hits).
+When loaded in-game, he takes the same base damage as Bayonetta (unlike the first game, where he would die in 2 hits).
 He also retains Bayonetta's Crow and Panther Within forms.

 Bayo2 KingZero.png